-- Implement the HNS Action Plan including the proper operation and development of the MAR-ICE service. - Coordinate with Member States, coastal EFTA/EEA countries, EU Candidate Countries, and existing regional cooperation arrangements related to marine pollution. - Provide technical assistance regarding pollution preparedness and response to contribute to relevant work of technical bodies of IMO, and relevant Regional Agreements.
+- Implement the HNS Action Plan including the proper operation and development of the MAR-ICE service.
+Coordinate with Member States, coastal EFTA/EEA countries, EU Candidate Countries, and existing - regional cooperation arrangements related to marine pollution. - Provide technical assistance regarding pollution preparedness and response to contribute to relevant work of technical bodies of IMO, and relevant Regional Agreements.

-- 1. Implement the HNS Action Plan: - Maintain the network of specialised chemical experts (MAR-ICE Network). - Maintain and update datasheets of chemical substances for marine pollution response. - Develop and update marine pollution preparedness and response related information, studies, tools, reports and inventories.
-Such tools include the enhancement of the functionalities of the Dispersant Usage Evaluation Tool (DUET), which will continue in 2015, as well as the development of a technical study on HNS Personal Protective Equipment (PPE). - Coordinate the CTG MPPR meeting/workshops/EMPOLLEX and implement the CTG MPPR Rolling Work Programme.
-The envisaged events under the Rolling Work Programme include: - Marine Pollution Surveillance training course(s); - The Technical Correspondence Group on Dispersants will work towards a harmonised approach of dispersant testing procedures and may have a closing meeting; - Meeting to update the EU States Claims Management Guidelines. - Support activities of Regional Agreements, the IMO and other relevant bodies/organisations (including participation in the Arctic Council) where appropriate. - Support further cooperation with MS regarding potential cost recovery claims associated with the deployment and use of EMSA pollution response services or assets.
+Planned output 2015 1.
+Implement the HNS Action Plan: Implement the HNS Action Plan: 1.
+Maintain the network of specialised chemical experts (MAR-ICE Network).
+Maintain and update datasheets of chemical substances for marine pollution response.
+2. Develop and update marine pollution preparedness and response related information, studies, tools, reports and inventories.
+Such tools include the enhancement of the functionalities of the Dispersant Usage Evaluation Tool (DUET), which will continue in 2015, as well as the development of a technical study on HNS Personal Protective Equipment (PPE).
+3. Coordinate the CTG MPPR meeting/workshops/EMPOLLEX and implement the database users.
+CTG MPPR Rolling Work Programme.
+The 2. envisaged events under the Rolling Work Programme include: Marine Pollution Surveillance training course(s); 3.
+The Technical Correspondence Group on Dispersants will work towards a harmonised approach of dispersant testing procedures and

+Meeting to update the EU States Claims

+4. Support activities of Regional Agreements, the IMO

+5. Support further cooperation with MS regarding